benaston/NFeature/readme.md

 Feature configuration walls enable you to integrate your code earlier, which brings lots of goodness (such as helping to avoid branch merge problems.)

+**NOTE: this is pre-release quality software.
+There will be bugs/inaccuracies in the documentation.
+If you find an issue, please help me by letting me know at '''ben@bj.ma'''.**

 How to use:
 --------